xbdrcx/sentiment-api/README.md

 ## Quick Start

-Assuming that Python and git are installed on the machine:
+These instruction should work on a Windows PC with Python and git installed:

 1. Clone repository
 ```